Telephone Charging Rates

 The BT charging system has three types of call: local, regional, and national.
 Local calls are generally cheaper than regional ones, which in turn are cheaper (or sometimes the same price as) national ones.
 Of course, the cost of a call also varies according to the time of day and the day of the week.

 On 1999-10-01 BT made the regional and national rates the same for all calls, and on 2000-12-20 they formally abolished the distinction.
-Nonetheless it is retained here for historical interest.

 Charge groups